mafloresg/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-12-1.png)

 The graphs evidence that in weekdays the steps are more concentrated in some intervals and in weekends the steps are more fairly distributed along the intervals.
+Another conclusion it could be that the global number of steps are higher on weekends than in weekdays.